chris-santiago/stringcluster/README.md

 #### With a master list

 Let's take a look at use with a master list.
-As mentioned, the mast list is passed as the `y` parameter in the `.fit()` and `fit_transform()` methods.
+As mentioned, the master list is passed as the `y` parameter in the `.fit()` and `fit_transform()` methods.
 In this case, each string in the series is compared against the master list and replaced with the representation in the master list with which it exhibits the highest cosine similarity.

 ```python